stain/ro-crate-paper/manuscript.md

 A key premise of RO-Crate is the existence of a wide variety of resources on the Web that can help describe research.
 As such, RO-Crate relies on concepts from the Web, in particular that of Linked Data [@doi:10.2200/S00334ED1V01Y201102WBE001].
 Figure \ref{fig:conceptual} shows the main conceptual elements involved in an RO-Crate; an RO-Metadata File(top) describes the research object using structured metadata including external references, coupled with the contained artefacts (bottom) bundled and described by the RO-Crate.

 ![**Conceptual overview of RO-Crate**.
-A *Persistent Identifier* (PID) identifies a *Research Object* (RO), which is archived using BagIt [@doi:10.17487/rfc8493], OCFL [@ocfl_2020], git or ZIP.
+A *Persistent Identifier* (PID) [@doi:10.1371/journal.pbio.2001414] identifies a *Research Object* (RO), which is archived using BagIt [@doi:10.17487/rfc8493], OCFL [@ocfl_2020], git or ZIP.
 The RO is described within a \textit{RO Metadata File}, providing identifiers for authors using ORCID, organisations using ROR and licences such as Creative Commons.
 The *RO-Crate content* is further described with its own metadata.
 Data can be embedded files and directories, as well as links to external web resources, PIDs and nested RO-Crates.](images/ro-crate-overview.svg "Conceptual RO-Crate Overview"){#fig:conceptual width="90%"}

 ### Linked Data as a core principle

-Linked Data principles [@doi:10.4018/978-1-60960-593-3.ch008] (use of IRIs to identify resources (i.e. artefacts), resolvable via HTTP, enriched with metadata and linked to each other) are core to RO-Crate; therefore IRIs[^1] are used to identify an RO-Crate package, its constituent parts and metadata descriptions, and the properties and classes used in the metadata.
+Linked Data principles [@doi:10.4018/978-1-60960-593-3.ch008] (use of IRIs to identify resources (i.e. artefacts), resolvable via HTTP, enriched with metadata and linked to each other) are core to RO-Crate; therefore IRIs[^1] are used to identify an RO-Crate, its constituent parts and metadata descriptions, and the properties and classes used in the metadata.

 Linked Data make it possible for consumers to follow links for more (ideally both human- and machine-readable) information; as the RO-Crate relies on these principles, it can be sufficiently _self-describing_ as artefacts can be interrelated using global identifiers, without needing to recursively fully describe every referenced artefact.